vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Blood in the Alleys.md

 - **Arbiter of Souls**: When Susan enters the scene, give them *Judge-2*.
 If the target has any guilt-related status, increase the tier of any status Susan gives them by that status' tier.
 - **Rooftop Runner**: If Susan is to take a status she can physically dodge or hide from, she reduces its tier by 2.
 - ---
 - **Your Heart's Showing**: Force someone to look inwards.
 They consider their biggest regrets.
-If they are found guilty or wanting, they feel it intensely (*Heavy Hearted-2*).
-If they have no regrets, they feel relieved (*Light Hearted-2*)
+If they are found guilty or wanting, they feel it intensely (*Heavy-Hearted-2*).
+If they have no regrets, they feel relieved (*Light-Hearted-2*)
 - **Cane Strike**: Swing their cane at someone (*Whack-2*)
 - **Storm of Sand**: Create a swirling storm of sand (*sandstorm*) around them
 - **Grasping Hands**: Create a patch of spectral cerulean hands (*grasping hands*) reach up from the ground.
 While anyone is inside, they are attacked (*Grabbed-2*, *Scratched-2*, or *Distracted-2*, temporary)